chontiny/C-memoryeditor/README.md

 ==Traditional Memory Scanning Features==

-Anathema has all of the traditional memory scanning features with added touches, including the ability to scan with multiple constraints at once, such as a value that has both increased and is greater than zero.
+Anathena has all of the traditional memory scanning features with added touches, including the ability to scan with multiple constraints at once, such as a value that has both increased and is greater than zero.

 ==Automated Memory Scanning==

 Automatically discover hacks without doing all of the work.
-Let Anathema correlate your key presses with memory changes to automatically find useful cheats, such as the player's position or ammo.
+Let Anathena correlate your key presses with memory changes to automatically find useful cheats, such as the player's position or ammo.

-Anathema also features several other automated scanning features, such as a Chunk Scanner to quickly locate useful memory, or the Change Counter to determine what memory changes frequently, or infrequently.
+Anathena also features several other automated scanning features, such as a Chunk Scanner to quickly locate useful memory, or the Change Counter to determine what memory changes frequently, or infrequently.

 ==LUA Scripting==